 Absolutely!
 You can make the dough 3 days in advance and keep it wrapped in plastic wrap in the refrigerator.
 You can also refrigerate or freeze the cut-out cookies.

 This cookie dough is not sturdy enough for gingerbread houses.
-However, if you reduce the baking soda to 1/4 teaspoon and bake the house pieces for longer (12 – 14 minutes), it might work.
+However, reducing the baking soda to 1/4 teaspoon and baking the house pieces for longer (12 – 14 minutes) might work.

 Yes, you can press the cookie dough scraps together and re-roll.